httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Structured Headers in HTTP/1 {#text}

-This section defines how to serialise and parse Structured Headers in HTTP/1 textual header fields, and protocols compatible with them (e.g., in HTTP/2 {{?RFC7540}} before HPACK {{?RFC7541}} is applied).
+This section defines how to serialize and parse Structured Headers in HTTP/1 textual header fields, and protocols compatible with them (e.g., in HTTP/2 {{?RFC7540}} before HPACK {{?RFC7541}} is applied).

-## Serialising Structured Headers into HTTP/1 {#text-serialise}
+## Serialising Structured Headers into HTTP/1 {#text-serialize}

 Given a structured defined in this specification:

 1. If the structure is a dictionary, return the result of Serialising a Dictionary ({{ser-dictionary}}).
-2. If the structure is a parameterised list, return the result of Serialising a Parameterised List ({{ser-param-list}}).
+2. If the structure is a parameterized list, return the result of Serialising a Parameterized List ({{ser-param-list}}).
 3. If the structure is a list of lists, return the result of Serialising a List of Lists ({ser-listlist}).
 4. If the structure is a list, return the result of Serialising a List {{ser-list}}.
 5. If the structure is an item, return the result of Serialising an Item ({{ser-item}}).